 Development of gardens and green spaces.
 To apply click here.
 Application period is closed.
-Details for 2017 are expected to be announced at the end of 2016.
+Application deadline is Nov.
+16, 2016.

 PECO Green Region Program

 Any township, borough, city, or regional recreational authority within PECO’s five-county service territory (Bucks, Chester, Delaware, Montgomery, and Philadelphia counties).
-Application period is closed.
+Application deadline is Dec.
+30, 2016.

 25 in 25 Grant Program

 Keep PA Beautiful will award 25 grants in 25 days to local affiliates and other tax-exempt groups across the state. he grants provide up to $1,000 for community improvement projects in three focus areas of Prevent It, Clean It, or Keep It and will be announced daily on Facebook and Twitter from September 1, 2016 through September 25, 2016.
 The selected projects will be representative of all the different ways we can individually and collectively improve our communities including planting natives, restoring habitats, restoring our parks, cleaning up our rivers and communities, providing recycling opportunities at special events and so many more.
 Click here to learn more.
 Application period is closed.